mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

   \mathbf x_\text{m}^{(\nu)} = \mathbf x_\text{m}^{(\nu-1)} + \mathbf \Delta \mathbf x_\text{m}^{(\nu-1)}.
 ```

-Again, it is important to note that only the the voltage magnitudes of demand buses are updated, while the vector of bus voltage magnitude for all buses is stored:
+Again, it is important to note that only the voltage magnitudes of demand buses are updated, while the vector of bus voltage magnitude for all buses is stored:
 ```@repl PowerFlowSolution
 𝐕 = analysis.voltage.magnitude
 ```